Federated Domain Generalization: A Survey

+where $\hat{y}$ denotes the predicted value, $y$ denotes the actual observation, $\mathbb{N}$ is the numbers of samples.
+In FDG, where models are trained on data from multiple domains without sharing raw data, MAE provides a valuable assessment of how well a model generalizes across different sites or domains.

-where $\hat{y}$ denotes the predicted result, $\mathcal{D}^\mathcal{T}_k$ represents the set of target samples with the label $y_k$, $\mathcal{K} := \{1, \cdot\cdot\cdot, \mathrm{k}, \cdot\cdot\cdot, \mathbb{K}\}$ and the unknown class is defined as class $\mathbb{K}$.
-However, accuracy may not be suitable for imbalanced datasets (Non-IID in FL) where the class distribution is skewed, as it can be influenced by the majority class.
-Therefore, it is important to consider other evaluation metrics. \item \textbf{Standard deviation (SD)\cite{yangclient}:} In FDG, the standard deviation can be used to assess the distributional differences or variations across different domains. \item \textbf{Dice coefficient(Dice)\cite{liu2021feddg}:} The Dice coefficient, also known as the Sørensen-Dice coefficient, is a similarity metric commonly used in image segmentation tasks and medical image analysis.
+\item \textbf{Standard deviation (SD)\cite{yangclient}:} In FDG, the standard deviation can be used to assess the distributional differences or variations across different domains. \item \textbf{Dice coefficient(Dice)\cite{liu2021feddg}:} The Dice coefficient, also known as the Sørensen-Dice coefficient, is a similarity metric commonly used in image segmentation tasks and medical image analysis.
 It measures the agreement or overlap between two domains.
 The Dice coefficient is calculated as the ratio of twice the intersection of the two domains to the sum of the sizes of the individual domains:

 where $Comm(\mathcal{P}, \mathcal{Q})$ represents the number of common samples between the two domains, while $|\cdot|$ represents the total number of samples in each domain.
-The Dice coefficient is commonly used as an evaluation metric in tasks such as image segmentation, where it quantifies the accuracy and similarity of the segmented domains compared to a ground truth or reference segmentation.
-It provides a measure of the model's performance in accurately delineating domains of interest and is particularly useful in cases where class imbalance or uneven distribution of domains is present.
+This metric is widely applied in tasks like image segmentation to assess the accuracy and similarity of segmented domains against a ground truth or reference.
+It offers a valuable metric for evaluating model performance in precisely delineating domains of interest, proving especially beneficial in scenarios characterized by class imbalance or an uneven distribution of domains.

-\item \textbf{Hausdorff distance(HD)\cite{liu2021feddg}:} Hausdorff distance is a metric used to measure the dissimilarity or distance between two domains of points, contours, or shapes.
+\item \textbf{Hausdorff distance (HD)\cite{liu2021feddg}:} Hausdorff distance is a metric used to measure the dissimilarity or distance between two domains of points, contours, or shapes.
 It quantifies the maximum distance between any point in one domain and its nearest point in the other domain.
 The Hausdorff distance is defined as follows: